StopWaste Milestones: 1976-2022

 We’ve come a long way since then.
 Alameda County now has one of the largest food scrap recycling programs in the country.
 Plant debris is banned from landfills, and construction and demolition debris accounts for only 12 percent of the county’s waste stream, down from 21 percent in 2010.

-As we work toward this goal, it’s worth taking a look back at some of the initiatives that have made Alameda County a national leader in waste prevention and recycling.
+As we work toward this goal, it’s worth taking a look back at some of the initiatives that have made Alameda County a national leader in waste prevention.

-Mandatory recycling expands to include larger businesses and multifamily buildings in most parts of the county.
+Mandatory recycling adopted for businesses and multifamily buildings in most parts of the county.

 Strategic Plan is adopted with a new waste diversion goal: by 2020, less than 10 percent of what winds up in Alameda County’s landfills will be readily recyclable or compostable.